 Social and Behavioral Sciences.
-College of Business students must complete ECN 111 and 112, one course with a PGS prefix, one course with an SOC prefix, and may include these courses toward the General Studies requirements.
+College of Business students must complete ECN 111 and 112, one course with the PGS prefix, and one course with the SOC prefix and may include these courses toward the General Studies requirements.

-Science and Mathematics.
-College of Business students must complete MAT 119 and MAT 210 (or a more advanced MAT course), QBA 221, and may include these courses toward the General Studies requirements.
+Mathematical Studies.
+College of Business students must complete MAT 119 and MAT 210 (or a more advanced MAT course) and QBA 221 and may include these courses toward the General Studies requirements.